 The single buyer began contracts for the four units in 2019 and finalized the deal in April.
 With most of the transaction shrouded in secrecy, it is unclear whether the buyer intends to turn the condos, 5,495 square feet each, into a very large unit or leave them as-is.

 The home, which Miami built with architect Paul McClean in 2017, was originally listed for $100 million — a common tactic in which LA developers set an exorbitant listing price to generate buzz around a home even if it ends up selling for a fraction of that price.

 620 Arvida Parkway

 The annual record for the most expensive home in the Miami area was broken by Leon Medical Centers founder Benjamin Leon Jr., who sold a waterfront mansion in Gables Estate in April.

-The buyer was trial attorney John H. Ruiz while the home, an extravagant 22,000-square-foot mansion at 620 Arvida Parkway, is the second most expensive in Miami’s history — the first being the sale of 3 Indian Creek Island for $49.9 million in late 2019.
+The buyer was trial attorney John H. Ruiz.
+The home, an extravagant 22,000-square-foot mansion at 620 Arvida Parkway, is the second biggest sale in Miami’s history.
+The biggest was the sale of 3 Indian Creek Island for $49.9 million in late 2019.